 'MM' = Big-endian (Motorola, MM)

-ExifToolVersion N ExifTool ExifUnicodeByteOrder Y - (specifies the byte order to use when writing EXIF Unicode text.
+ExifToolVersion N ExifTool (the version of ExifTool currently running) ExifUnicodeByteOrder Y - (specifies the byte order to use when writing EXIF Unicode text.
 The EXIF specification is particularly vague about this byte ordering, and different applications use different conventions.
 By default ExifTool writes Unicode text in EXIF byte order, but this write-only tag may be used to force a specific order)

 'II' = Little-endian (Intel, II)